By Jeremy Ray, Fitness Center Coordinator, Baptist Health Medical Center-Little Rock

 Indulge Smartly and Be Prepared

 It is the holidays, so enjoy with everyone else.
 Choose low-sugar and low-calorie options when faced with a choice.
 If not, go with a smaller portion of the real thing.
-Key word is smaller and portion (being one portion).
+The key word is smaller and portion (being one portion).
 That way you’ll get your fix.

 Prepare for the unexpected by having a protein shake or bar available if you’re going shopping or traveling.
 You don’t want to get caught starving in holiday traffic or handcuffed with only Pop-Tarts or cookies at uncle Chris’s house.